 Many transactions that could be broadcast should not be broadcast.
 Examples include malformed transactions and spam-like artifacts.
 However, Tendermint cannot determine the transaction interpretation because it is agnostic to it.
 To address this, the Application Blockchain Interface includes a

 CheckTx method.
 Tendermint uses this method to ask the application layer if a transaction is valid.
 Applications implement this function.

 DeliverTx method to pass block information to the application layer for interpretation and possible state machine transition.

 EndBlock messages are sent through the ABCI even if blocks contain no transactions.
 This provides positive confirmation of basic connectivity and helps identify time periods with no operations.
-These methods facilitate the execution of scheduled processes that should always run because they call methods at the application level, where developers can define processes.
+These methods facilitate the execution of scheduled processes that should always run because they call methods at the application level, where developers define processes.

 Any application that uses Tendermint for consensus must implement ABCI.
-You do not have to do this manually because the Cosmos SDK provides a boilerplate known as BaseApp to get you started.
+You do not have to do this manually, because the Cosmos SDK provides a boilerplate known as BaseApp to get you started.